x

 Find out more

-We use an approach called social and therapeutic horticulture (STH), where our team of trained therapists work with plants and people to improve an individual’s physical and psychological health, communication and thinking skills.
+We use an approach called social and therapeutic horticulture (STH).
+Through this, our team of trained practitioners work with plants and people to improve an individual’s physical and psychological health, communication and thinking skills.

 Whilst King’s Heath is a public park, the TV gardens provide a safe, secure and private space for the client gardeners, therapists and volunteers to work within.